Analytical results for uncertainty propagation through trained machine learning regression models: Introduction

-In the uncertainty propagation approaches espoused by the GUM and its supplements, the model is viewed as fixed and model (epistemic) uncertainty is not considered.
-While there are often benefits in taking into account the effects of both data and model uncertainty, the challenge of propagation through fixed ML models is still of interest for the following reasons: \begin{enumerate}[(i)] \item It is useful to be able to disentangle the contributions of different sources of uncertainty: in this case to isolate the prediction uncertainty due to input variable uncertainty. \item Viewing the ML model as fixed fits well with the GUM framework, which is well understood by the metrology community. \item Rather than considering the output of an ML model to be an estimate of an underlying measurand, an alternative approach is to consider the output of the fixed ML model itself to be the measurand.
+In this paper, we restrict our focus to the propagation of uncertainty through fixed ML models.
+While not constituting a comprehensive uncertainty evaluation, this challenge is still of interest for the following reasons: \begin{enumerate}[(i)] \item It is useful to be able to disentangle the contributions of different sources of uncertainty: in this case to isolate the prediction uncertainty due to input variable uncertainty. \item Viewing the ML model as fixed fits well with the GUM framework, which is well understood by the metrology community. \item Rather than considering the output of an ML model to be an estimate of an underlying measurand, an alternative approach is to consider the output of the fixed ML model itself to be the measurand.
 In this case, the propagation of input uncertainty through the fixed model represents a comprehensive uncertainty evaluation. \end{enumerate}